GNOME/orca/docs/user-extensions.md

 This feature is early and experimental.
 The following are still pending:

-- UI for approving, re-approving, enabling, and disabling user extensions (currently done manually via the command line and `dconf`).
 - GSettings support for user extension settings (user extensions cannot yet define their own configurable options)
-- Preferences UI for user extensions (built-in extensions have their own pages in the Preferences dialog; user extensions cannot yet provide one)
+- Preferences UI for extension-specific settings (user extensions can be approved, revoked, enabled, and disabled in Orca's Preferences window, but cannot yet provide their own settings pages)
 - Fixing bugs and improving the API based on user feedback.

 ## Overview